-MEVA's Route 18 runs from Town Hall/River Pines Drive along Main Street to the Haverhill Plaza Shopping Plaza, past Riverside Park, Holy Family Hospital at Merrimack Valley, and ends at the Washington Square Transit Center in downtown Haverhill.
+Route 18 provided by Merrimack Valley Transit (MeVa) runs from Town Hall/River Pines Drive along Main Street to the Haverhill Plaza Shopping Plaza, past Riverside Park, Holy Family Hospital at Merrimack Valley, and ends at the Washington Square Transit Center in downtown Haverhill.
 The Haverhill commuter rail stop is a five-minute walk from the stop.
 The bus starts at 6 am in Haverhill and runs every hour until 6 pm.
 The journey takes about 20 minutes.